 Danes Moss near Macclesfield is an oasis of lowland raised bog, one of the scarcest and most threatened habitats in the UK.
 The open areas of the bog are covered with cotton grass, cross-leaved heath and at least six species of sphagnum moss.
 The sphagnum mosses are especially important as the remains of dead plants accumulate to form peat, the substrate of the bog.
 Danes Moss is a real treat for flying insect fans.
 11 species of dragonfly and damselfly have been recorded, including the black darter, our smallest dragonfly.
 They are joined by 19 species of butterfly, including the green hairstreak.
 In recent years the Trust has undertaken exciting work to expand the reserve.
 A small adjacent stand of conifers was acquired, the trees cleared, and drains blocked to raise water levels.
 This area is now regenerating into heathland, although it will take many years to fully reinstate the original flora.

-In 2012, the Trust aquired an additional 22ha of the reserve through a generously supported members' appeal, and during 2013 we are beginning an access improvement programme that will see paths and trails improved and extended.
+In 2012, the Trust acquired an additional 9ha of the reserve through a generously supported members' appeal, bringing the total area of the reserve to over 22ha, and during 2013 we are beginning an access improvement programme that will see paths and trails improved and extended.
 New boardwalk areas will increase access to new parts of the reserve and encourage visitors to visit the reserve via the canal towpath on the edge of Macclesfield as well as the traditional Gawsworth entrance.